connexcs/docs/docs/reporting-problems.md

 When reporting a problem it is important to provide us with the following information:

-### Self-help
+**Documentation**

+Our onsite documentation has a two-fold purpose:

-We have documentation available on this site which you can search through to try and help you resolve your problem.
+* To provide a repository where you can search for information relevant to your problem.

-If a call is failing we have provided a rich interface with detailed information in our logging system including data direct from our routing engine and a great SIP Ladder to analyse the communication to your providers.

-Please take the time to see if our documentation has a guide on how you can resolve your problem and to investigate all the information available to you.

-### User Interface Issue

-If the problem is on our control panel or the customer portal, please provide a clear description of the problem and if possible include screenshots.
-We recommend the Firefox & Chrome plug-in "Lightshot", this will help doing a screen capture easily and effectively.

-### Problems with Calls
+* To Inform your questions when you contact support.

+Sometimes a complication is just a matter off turning off parameters that aren't compatible.
+These are instances where a little troubleshooting might solve it.
+There are other times where a bit of help is needed as well, and understanding the documentation will speed our efforts to remedy larger concerns.

+**User Interface Issue**

+Including a screenshot along with a clear description of the problem can really help us understand what needs to be resolved.
+For an efficient utility to take UI screenshots, we recommend a browser pugin called "Lightshot", or use your OS's buit-in snipping tool.

+**Problems with Calls**

-If you are experiencing problems with call flow, the most important thing to provide are callids.
-The Call-ID can be found by going to the logging section, clicking on a call, then copying the ID which appears on the right of panel.
+For problems with call flow, the **Call-ID** is how we identify which calls are affected.
+It helps us isolate customers, providers, and/or channels that may be affected.
+Call-ID is found in the **Logging** section by clicking on a call, and then copying the ID to right of the panel.

-### Clear and Concise

-"Call is not going", without any additional information is not an appropriate problem to report.

-We expect users of our system to understand basic telecommunication & VoIP fundamentals.

-Not providing the correct information can greatly delay the resolution of your problems.
+**Clear and Concise**

+All of the above steps contain more ways for you to be able to identify your problem, troubleshoot it, and then communicate the problem(s) clearly in the event of contact.

 ## Lastly

-We are real people who deal with many enquiries per day and we are all a friendly bunch and will try our best to help you.
-We are happy to talk with you about wider SIP topics outside of our switch where possible, however we do not tolerate rude behaviour, intimidation or threats.

-We are all SSVVP and SSCA qualified.
-Wherever possible we will cite references and point you to SIP traces for factual information.
+We are also happy to talk with you about wider SIP topics outside of our switch where possible, however we do not tolerate rude behaviour, intimidation or threats.
+We are all SSVVP and SSCA qualified, and whenever possible, we will cite references or point you to SIP traces for fact-checking information.